Macedovin/FoodExplorer_API/README.md

 	Any user can update your own avatar image file.

-	To achieve this send the chosen image file inside a form in a field called "__*avatar*__" to the URL bellow:
+	To achieve this send a request to the URL bellow:

 	`http://localhost:3333/users/avatar`

 	**ATTENTION**:

 	> By default the user avatar field is __*null*__ as the user can be created without an avatar.

+	**Request**

+		> Send the chosen image file inside a form (new FormData( )) appended in a field called "avatar".

 	**Response**